ronaldngounou/ronaldngounou/README.md

 ### Hi there 👋

 - 🔭 I research compact convolution transformers and reinforcement learning.
-I'm currently looking at:
-  - 🔒 **LLM security:** hazards manifest if we don't treat language models as unreliable and subvertible.
-Or as [demons](https://www.summonademonandbind.it/)!
-  - 🛡️ **Online harms:** content safety, misinformation processing, hate speech & abusive language detection.
-[Enumerate risks with Language Model Risk Cards](https://arxiv.org/abs/2303.18190)
+  - I was a previous intern at Apple Inc in the Summer 2024.

 - 🏢 I'm a computer science master's student at the University of the District of Columbia.